INTRODUCTION

 • Subepidermal

-The nature of the inflammatory infiltrate:
+Nature of inflammatory infiltrate:

 • Neutrophils